holoviz/panel/doc/tutorials/basic/explore_data.md

 ## Compare Temperatures with Swipe

-Lets understand why we need renewable energy and wind turbines by comparing the global mean surface temperatures of the periods 1945-49 and 2015-2019.
+Let's understand why we need renewable energy and wind turbines by comparing the global mean surface temperatures of the periods 1945-49 and 2015-2019.

 Run the code below: